Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 These steps will prepare your environment to create Marp presentations using Theme-Vault-Marp themes.

-## 📚 Major Components
+## 📚 Main Components

 ### 🎨 Theme Collection
-- Stores the CSS files and sample Markdown files for each theme in the `theme/` directory.
+- Stores each theme's CSS file and sample Markdown file in the `theme/` directory.
 - Currently included themes:
   - neko-kaisei-beige
-  - (More to be added)
+  - (More to be added in the future)

 ### 🛠 Theme Management Scripts
 - Stores Python scripts for adding, updating, and deleting themes in the `scripts/` directory.